A. J. Braga: Post-political career

-Personal life
+Personal life and death

-In 1931, Braga married his first wife, Mona Patricia Braga.
+Braga was known for his interest in fishing, hunting, and magic, having served as the president of the Malayan Magic Circle.
+In 1931, Braga married his first wife, Mona Patricia Braga (née Shelly), at the Cathedral of the Good Shepherd.
+Together they had two daughters, born 1931 and 1935, respectively.
+One of their daughters, Patricia Anne Braga, died on 21 November 1948 after drowning in a car accident.
+His other daughter was social worker Myrna Braga-Blake, who died in 2019.
 In 1934, Braga was involved in a car accident at the junction of Orchard and Cairnhill roads.
-His car was turned over with him, his wife, and his syce, inside.
-Braga received a wound on his forehead.
+His car was turned over with him, his wife, and his syce inside, and he received a wound on his forehead.